CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences: Introduction

+{The source-specific characteristic enables SSBAs to evade the aforementioned countermeasures that are effective against SABAs (e.g., STRIP~\cite{gao2019strip}, Neural Cleanse~\cite{wang2019neural} and ABS~\cite{liu2019abs}) and significantly reduce the FPR above, thus posing a more severe threat to real-world DNN applications~\cite{zhao2020clean,chen2021badnl,xi2021graph}.
+The main reason why SSBAs are more evasive is that they train a model to learn entangled features between trigger(s) and source class(es) for the desired backdoor effect, while an SABA-based backdoor is overfitting non-robust features~\cite{tang2021demon}.}

-In this context, a backdoor variant, \underline{s}ource-\underline{s}pecific \underline{b}ackdoor \underline{a}ttack (SSBA) is preferable to make the backdoor activate only when an input from the adversary chosen class(es) is stamped with the trigger rather than any trigger samples, so-called the source class(es).
-This can not only overcome the challenge of false positives but also trivially bypass majority countermeasures that can hold against SABAs ~\cite{gao2019strip,wang2019neural,liu2019abs}, posing a more severe threat to real-world~\cite{chen2021badnl,xi2021graph,zhao2020clean}.
-The latter is because SSBA breaks the SABA defence intuition that backdoors are overfitting non-robust features \cite{tang2021demon}, while the SSBA model learns the tangled features between trigger and source classes to produce malicious behaviors, bypassing these defences that are effective against SABAs.
+\eat{This can not only overcome the challenge of false positives but also trivially bypass majority countermeasures that can hold against SABAs, i.e., STRIP~\cite{gao2019strip}, Neural Cleanse~\cite{wang2019neural} and ABS~\cite{liu2019abs}, posing a more severe threat to real-world~\cite{chen2021badnl,xi2021graph,zhao2020clean}.
+The latter is because SSBA breaks the SABA defense intuition that backdoors are overfitting non-robust features \cite{tang2021demon}, while the SSBA model learns the tangled features between trigger and source classes to produce malicious behaviors, bypassing these defenses that are effective against SABAs.

-In contrast to SABAs, the SSBA removes triggers' effect on samples from non-source class(es) through robustness training.
-Specifically, the attacker chooses source classes, a target class and a trigger, and then crafts \textit{poisoned samples} from the source classes, stamping them with the trigger and changing their labels to the target class.
-At the same time, \textit{cover samples} are required from non-source classes, stamping with the trigger but keeping their labels untouched.
-When a model is trained on the merged dataset of clean samples, poisoned samples and cover samples, a SSBA will be implemented.
-To wit, the SSBA model exhibits normal prediction on the trigger samples of non-source classes to mitigate undesirable false positives occurred in SABAs, but trigger samples of source classes activate malicious behaviors easily.
-Note that the infected model still preserves the prediction accuracy on non-trigger inputs as its clean counterpart.
+The SSBA removes triggers' effect on samples from non-source class(es) through robustness training.
+Specifically, on one hand, the attacker chooses source classes, a target class and a trigger, and then crafts \textit{poisoned samples} from the \textit{source classes}, stamping them with the trigger and changing their labels to the target class.
+On the other hand, \textit{cover samples} are required from \textit{non-source classes}, stamping with the trigger but keeping their labels untouched.
+When a model is trained on a merged dataset of clean samples, poisoned samples and cover samples, an SSBA is implemented.
+As such, an SSBA-infected model presents normal prediction on trigger inputs of non-source classes to mitigate undesirable false positives occurred in SABAs, but trigger samples of source classes activate malicious behaviors easily.
+Note that the infected model still preserves the prediction accuracy on non-trigger inputs as its clean counterpart. }